Berber Latin alphabet: Northern-Berber Latin alphabet

-In Northern-Berber texts, foreign words and names are written in their original form even if they contain the letters: O, P, V, or any other non-Berber letter (like: Ü, ẞ, Å, ...).
+In Northern-Berber texts, foreign words and names are written in their original form even if they contain the letters: O, P, V, or any other non-Berber letter (like Ñ).
 According to SIL, the letter P is used in Kabyle.

 Berber Latin alphabet and the Tifinagh Berber alphabet

 The following table shows the Northern-Berber Latin alphabet with its Neo-Tifinagh and Arabic equivalents:

 The letter "O" does occur often in Tuareg-Berber orthography and sometimes in Northern Berber.
 In Northern-Berber orthography it usually corresponds to the letter "U".

 In the interest of pan-dialectal legibility, the Berber Latin alphabet omits the partly phonemic contrasts found in some Berber language varieties (notably the Kabyle language and Riffian Berber) between stops and fricatives.

 Phonemic labiovelarization of consonants is widespread in Berber varieties, but there are rarely minimal pairs and it is unstable (e.g. ameqqʷran "large", in the Ainsi dialect of Kabyle, is pronounced ameqqran in At Yanni Kabyle-Berber, only a few kilometers away).
-The INALCO standard uses the diacritic ᵒ for labiovelarization only when needed to distinguish words, e.g. ireggel vs. iregg°el.
+The INALCO standard uses the diacritic ᵒ for labiovelarization only when needed to distinguish words, e.g. ireggel vs. ireggᵒel.

 The letter ṛ is used for [rˤ] only when it contrasts with r (e.g. ṛwiɣ "I am satisfied" vs. rwiɣ "I am moved").
 In all other cases r is used, e.g. tarakna "carpet" (pronounced taṛakna).
 This is because [rˤ] is often an allophone of /r/ in the environment of other emphatics, and it rarely contrasts with /r/ otherwise.
 Exceptional cases of other emphatics, e.g. [ʊʃˤːæj] "hound", are ignored (i.e. written as uccay).